 Public Domain KJV text from Wordproject.org

 My husband and I are foster parents for medically fragile but also respite- typical kids on our therapeutic farm.
-These children could paint a vivid picture of oppression, like stories of lettuce sprinkled with salt for dinner because that was all that was in the fridge, or girls that are just children coerced to work the streets so that they could put food on the table to feed their little sibling, or children born with many medical complexities due to drugs or brain damage because they were severely beaten.
+These children could paint a vivid picture of oppression, like stories of lettuce sprinkled with salt for dinner because that was all there was in the fridge, or girls that are just children coerced to work the streets so that they could put food on the table to feed their little sibling, or children born with many medical complexities due to drugs or brain damage because they were severely beaten.

 All this reminds me continually that this world is not our home.
 We need not cling to it.
 At the same time, I am thankful to God for my husband who sacrifices so much to partner with me in parenting these precious children.
 He is my best friend and the love of my life.